XI4684-AdithyaShankaran/application-signals-demo/.amazonq/rules/20-microservices.md

 # Microservices
-- Existing clients: RestTemplate with connect/read timeouts + Resilience4j.
+- RestTemplate/WebClient must have connect/read timeouts.
-- New clients: WebClient with timeouts + retry(backoff) + circuit breaker.
+- Add retry(backoff) and circuit breaker for outbound calls where appropriate.
-- Expose /actuator/health and /actuator/info; readiness uses health.
+- Expose /actuator/health and /actuator/info.
-- Config from application.yml; no secrets in repo (env/SSM/Secrets Manager).
+- Config in application.yml; no secrets in repo (use env/SSM/Secrets Manager).
-- Stable error model (code/message/correlationId); propagate correlation/trace IDs.
+- Propagate correlation/trace IDs across calls.